atisharma/llama_farm/README.md

 The oobabooga solution with exllama is recommended because it's fast and is what gets tested.

-Llama-farm uses microsoft/guidance and hwchase17/langchain for some abstractions (see limitations).
+Llama-farm uses hwchase17/langchain for the vectordb abstraction and splitting of long documents (see limitations).

 The storage is backed by [faiss](https://github.com/facebookresearch/faiss).
 The wrapper to [chromadb](https://github.com/chroma-core/chroma) is written but is not currently used or tested.